Weighty case: Alabama man charged in theft of 70-ton crane

 The wrecker service owner recalled moving the same crane a few years before and contacted its owner, who denied having given it away.
 The towing operator then called law enforcement.
 The man who wanted the crane moved fled before officers arrived, driving the rig into a ditch where it became stuck.

 The 26-year-old Clanton man was arrested Tuesday on a probation violation and first-degree theft charges.
-Court records didn’t include the name of a defense attorney who could speak on Mims’ behalf.
+Court records didn’t include the name of a defense attorney who could speak on his behalf.

 “We have worked a lot of theft cases over the years, but this one definitely takes first place in the heavyweight category,” Sheriff John Shearon’s office said in a statement, thanking the wrecker service.